Scanning Stamps & Re-entries

 Taking a scan with a set number of pixels and trying to enlarge it only makes those same pixels larger - you cannot add any detail not already present in the original scan.

 Most fairly recent scanners will let you make 1200dpi fully optical scans - don't try going above the optical resolution of your scanner, as anything above that is interpolated, or guessed at, by the software (the software in effect guesses at the details between the pixels and adds them, with no idea what they actually are).
 Scanners that advertize 9600dpi or 12,000dpi, almost always do so by interpolating the data.
 Only the top of the line, very expensive scanners can give such high resolution optically.
 (The box your scanner came in, or the manual should tell you the OPTICAL resolution, as well as the interpolated resolution.)
 If yours only goes up to 600dpi, use that.
 If your software allows you to change the SCALE % when scanning, use some combination to get to 1200dpi.
 (1200dpi at 100% - actual size - is the normal.)
-For example, 600dpi at 200% equals 1200dpi; 300dpi at 400% equals 1200dpi; 400dpi at 300% equals 1200dpi; etc. I have found that 1200-2400dpi is IDEAL for stamp images.
+For example, 600dpi at 200% equals 1200dpi; 300dpi at 400% equals 1200dpi; 400dpi at 300% equals 1200dpi; etc. I have found that 1200dpi is IDEAL for stamp images, at least for MY purposes.
 Any higher is overkill.

 ALWAYS do a pre-scan or preview scan first.
 Then crop the image closely in the pre-scan before doing the actual scan.
 If the image is crooked, leave more space around it to allow for straightening later.

-THEN do the final scan, making sure any software 'extras' are turned off - things such as auto toning, dust removal, screening, etc., all add to the time it takes to scan, and if your glass is clean, is not needed.
+THEN do the final scan, making sure any software 'extras' are turned off - things such as auto toning, dust removal, screening, etc., all adds to the time it takes to scan, and if your glass is clean, is not needed.
 (Of course, this applies to scanning stamps.
 If you are trying to restore an old photograph, these other features are highly desireable!)

 IMMEDIATELY save your scan to your desktop or a specified folder on your hard drive, giving it a name you will recognize (eg. RH_Sc108_re_full.jpg).
 That could be for a Rhodesia_Scott_#108_re-entry_full_stamp.jpg, but takes up a lot less space and is easier to handle.